WHAT ARE NANAIMO BARS?

 Typically, ketoizing a dessert recipe takes us several tries.
 Not this time.
 Since it’s a no-bake refrigerator bar, it’s basically foolproof!
 At first glance, the ingredient list may look a bit long, but stay with us here: It’s truly easy to prepare!
 We promise.
 Start by melting together butter, sugar substitute, cocoa powder and vanilla, and whisk in a beaten egg until the mixture thickens.
 You can use a double boiler or heavy bottom saucepan on low heat for this.
 Then add in the remainder – almond crumbs, no-added sweeteners coconut, and chopped nuts.
 We used pecans, but walnuts and almonds are also perfect.
 Toss until all ingredients are coated, then press firmly into the bottom of an 8×8 or 9×9 square baking pan that’s been prepped with butter and parchment paper.
 Place it in the fridge as you want this layer to chill before adding on the next.

-For the middle layer, beat together the butter, unsweetened vanilla instant pudding mix (dry), cream cheese, and heavy cream until smooth.
+For the middle layer, beat together the butter, sugar free vanilla instant dry pudding mix (we use Jell-O brand), cream cheese, and heavy cream until smooth.
 Then beat in the confectioners sugar replacement, one cup at a time, along with a teaspoon of vanilla extract.
 Spread this layer over the chilled bottom layer and place in the freezer while you’re making the top chocolate layer.
 This prevents the chocolate melting into the custard layer.

 We make our own double boiler with a saucepan that’s about 1/3 to 1/2 filled with water and heat over medium until the water starts to simmer.
 Place a metal or glass bowl that fits snugly over the top of the saucepan, but without coming in contact with the water.
 Chop the dark chocolate with a heavy knife into small pieces and add to the top of the double boiler along with the butter.
 Melt until smooth and shiny.
 Remove from heat for a few minutes before evenly spreading on top of the second layer.